kl1nton/1_Applied_Basic_Science/2_Physiology.md

 #### Answer: A. Chorea - *FALSE* = D. Intention tremor - TRUE
 - Disorders of the cerebellum and its inflow or outflow pathways produce deficits in the rate, range and force of movement.
 Anatomically, the cerebellum has three subdivisions.
 The archicerebellum (vestibulocerebellum), comprising the flocculonodular lobe, helps maintain equilibrium and coordinate eye–head–neck movements, and is closely interconnected with the vestibular nuclei.
 The midline vermis (paleocerebellum) helps coordinate movement of the trunk and legs; vermis lesions result in abnormalities of stance and gait.
 The lateral hemispheres, which make up the neocerebellum, control ballistic and finely coordinated limb movements, predominantly of the arms.
-- Signs of cerebellar disease include:
-•    Ataxia: reeling, wide-based gait.
-•    Decomposition of movement: inability properly to sequence fine, coordinated acts.
-•    Dysarthria: inability to articulate words properly, with slurring and inappropriate phrasing.
-•    Dysdiadochokinesia: inability to perform rapid, alternating movements.
-•    Dysmetria: inability to control range of movement.
-•    Hypotonia: decreased muscle tone.
-•    Nystagmus: involuntary rapid oscillation of the eyeballs in a horizontal, vertical or rotary direction with the fast component maximal towards the side of the cerebellar lesion.
-•    Scanning speech: slow enunciation with a tendency to hesitate at the beginning of a word or syllable.
-•    Tremor: rhythmic, alternating, oscillatory movements of a limb as it approaches a target (intention tremor) or of proximal musculature when fixed posture or weight bearing is attempted (sustention tremor).

 - Chorea is brief, purposeless involuntary movements of the distal extremities and face, which may merge imperceptibly into purposeful or semi-purposeful acts that mask the involuntary motion.
 Athetosis is writhing movements, often with alternating postures of the proximal limbs that blend continuously into a flowing stream of movement.
 Chorea and athetosis often occur together (choreoathetosis).
 The most important cause of chorea is Huntington’s disease.
 Other causes include thyrotoxicosis, SLE affecting the central nervous system (CNS) and drugs (eg antipsychotics).
 Chorea and athetosis are manifestations of dopaminergic overactivity in the basal ganglia – the antithesis of Parkinson’s disease.
 Resting tremor is a feature of parkinsonism.
 Tics are brief, rapid, simple or complex involuntary movements that are stereotypical and repetitive, but not rhythmic.
 Simple tics (eg blinking) often begin as nervous mannerisms in childhood or later and disappear spontaneously.
 Complex tics often resemble fragments of normal behaviour.

+##### Signs of Cerebellar Disease - LEARN
+- Ataxia: reeling, wide-based gait.
+- Decomposition of movement: inability properly to sequence fine, coordinated acts.
+- Dysarthria: inability to articulate words properly, with slurring and inappropriate phrasing.
+- Dysdiadochokinesia: inability to perform rapid, alternating movements.
+- Dysmetria: inability to control range of movement.
+- Hypotonia: decreased muscle tone.
+- Nystagmus: involuntary rapid oscillation of the eyeballs in a horizontal, vertical or rotary direction with the fast component maximal towards the side of the cerebellar lesion.
+- Scanning speech: slow enunciation with a tendency to hesitate at the beginning of a word or syllable.
+- Tremor: rhythmic, alternating, oscillatory movements of a limb as it approaches a target (*intention tremor*) or of proximal musculature when fixed posture or weight bearing is attempted (*sustention tremor*)

 ### Q2.107
 A 65-yo man has developed obstructive jaundice as a result of a _carcinoma of the head of the pancreas_ obstructing the common bile duct (CBD).

-Which of the following biochemical abnormalities will be seen in this patient?
+Which of the following *biochemical abnormalities* will be seen in this patient?

-	A. Decreased bilirubin in the urine - F
+	A. Decreased bilirubin in the urine
 	B. Decreased urobilinogen in the stool
 	C. Increased urobilinogen in the urine
 	D. Decreased plasma direct bilirubin
 	E. Decreased plasma conjugated bilirubin

 #### Answer: C. Increased urobilinogen in the urine - *FALSE* = B. Decreased urobilinogen in the stool - TRUE
-- Almost 50% of cases of extrahepatic biliary obstruction have a noncalculous cause, with malignancy being the most frequent.
-Most tumours originate in the head of the pancreas, through which the distal common duct normally courses.
-Less common tumours may originate in the ampulla, bile duct, gallbladder or liver.
-Even less commonly, ducts may be obstructed by metastatic tumours or nodes of lymphoma.
-Benign tumours, usually papillomas or villous adenomas, also occur in bile ducts and may cause obstruction.
-Obstruction of intrahepatic or extrahepatic bile ducts prevents the normal delivery of conjugated bilirubin to the duodenum.
-Hence, conjugated bilirubin (direct bilirubin) regurgitates into the blood, producing jaundice.
+- Bilirubin secretion into duodenum is reduced and, hence
+	- &darr; urinary excretion of urobilinogen, and
+	- &darr; urobilinogen and stercobilin in colon (*clay-coloured stools*)

+##### Notes
+- Almost 50% of cases of extrahepatic biliary obstruction have a noncalculous cause, with malignancy being the most frequent
+- Most tumours originate in the head of the pancreas, through which the distal common duct normally courses
+- Less common tumours may originate in the ampulla, bile duct, gallbladder or liver
+- Even less commonly, ducts may be obstructed by metastatic tumours or nodes of lymphoma
+- Benign tumours, usually papillomas or villous adenomas, also occur in bile ducts and may cause obstruction
+- Obstruction of intrahepatic or extrahepatic bile ducts prevents the normal delivery of conjugated bilirubin to the duodenum
+- Hence, conjugated bilirubin (direct bilirubin) regurgitates into the blood, producing jaundice
-- Conjugated bilirubin is more water soluble than free bilirubin, and can be filtered by the kidney and excreted in the urine.
-Intestinal bilirubin is usually metabolised by bacteria in the distal small intestine to produce urobilinogen, a portion of which is reabsorbed into the enterohepatic circulation and can be excreted in the urine.
-Most of the urobilinogen is further metabolised by colonic bacteria to produce stercobilin, which gives the stool its brown colour.
-In cases of biliary tree obstruction, bilirubin secretion into the duodenum is reduced and, hence, urinary excretion of urobilinogen is decreased and the presence of urobilinogen and stercobilin in the colon is reduced (clay-coloured stools).
+- Conjugated bilirubin is more water soluble than free bilirubin, and can be filtered by the kidney and excreted in the urine
+- Intestinal bilirubin is usually metabolised by bacteria in the distal small intestine to produce urobilinogen, a portion of which is reabsorbed into the enterohepatic circulation and can be excreted in the urine
+- Most of the urobilinogen is further metabolised by colonic bacteria to produce stercobilin, which gives the stool its brown colour

-### Q2.108
+### Q2.108 - LEARN
-Scatter throughout the exocrine tissue of the pancreas are several hundred thousand clusters of endocrine cells that produce the hormones insulin and glucagon, plus a few other hormones.
+Scatter throughout the *exocrine tissue of the pancreas* are several hundred thousand clusters of endocrine cells that produce the hormones insulin and glucagon, plus a few other hormones.

 Which of the following features do _both insulin and glucagon_ have in common?